Drive sales on autopilot with ecommerce-focused features

 - Revenue: $2 million–$5 million

 JOCO Cups is a direct-to-consumer brand that sells glasses, reusable cups, bottles, straws, and other drinking products.
-Their site design is somewhat similar to other DTC brands, with a minimal aesthetic based on a relatively monochrome color palette.
+Its site design is somewhat similar to other DTC brands, with a minimal aesthetic based on a relatively monochrome color palette.

-The JOCO Cups homepage slowly scrolls through hero images of some of their most popular products.
+The JOCO Cups homepage slowly scrolls through hero images of some of its most popular products.
 Each item is displayed in a high-resolution image that fits the brand aesthetic, with a matching call to action that takes visitors to the corresponding category page.

 Kemo Sabe